keithalewis/math/vswap.md

 $$
 	\log X/x = \log X - \log x = (1/x)(X - x) - (1/x^2)(X - x)^2/2 + \int_x^X 2/t^3(X - t)^2/2\,dt
 $$
+This provides a perfect hedge no matter the value of $X$ so it is model independent.

 ## Contract

-Contracts are specified by an underlying instrument and observation times.
+Variance swap contracts are specified by an underlying instrument and observation times.
 If the level of the underlying is $X_t$ at time $t$ and the observation times are $(t_j)_{0\le j\le n}$ then the payoff on unit notional at time $t_n$ is
 $$